material-motion/material-motion/specifications/runtime.md

 ## Intention

-Intention is a type of Plan in terms of the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern.
+Intention is a type of Plan, in terms of the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern.

 An Intention instance could be a named object with no data, e.g. SquishableIntention.